-Recipients of codepenent love want to hoard the gift.
+Recipients of codependent love want to hoard the gift.
 They sense that the supply can be cut off at anytime because it is not genuine.
-Love born of the Holy Spirit creates a desire in the receiver to pass it on.
+Love born of spirituality creates a desire in the receiver to pass it on.
 "Freely, freely you have received.
 Freely, Freely give."
 When the recipient of your love is as generous to others as you are to him or her, this is a good sign.

-Of course, there is always a fine line between codependent love and love born of the Holy Spirit.
+Of course, there is always a fine line between codependent love and Christian love.
 This is because we are human.
-We are not the Holy Spirit.
-They Holy Spirit only flows through us.
-But as one surrenders to the Holy Spirit more fully, the fruit of the spirit will be uncontaminated and it will truly feed others as well as ourselves.
-Like the water that does make us thirst again, the hunger satisfied by true Christian love is everlasting.
-So I do not condemn myself when I am loving for profit.
-Sometimes I just can't help myself.
-But I also try to guard against it and love in more wholesome ways.
+We may love Christ, but we are not him.
+Still, as one surrenders to the Holy Spirit more fully, the fruit of the spirit will be uncontaminated and it will truly feed others as well as ourselves.
+Like the water that does make us thirst again, the hunger satisfied by a Christian love is everlasting.
+Codependent love comes and goes.